yytimmer/newstracker_model/README.md

 For additional information on the features that are extracted, view the documentation that is delivered with the raw and model input data sets.

 ## Data

+The raw news data (from which the features for the supervised models were calculated) and the calculated feature data themselves can be retrieved and downloaded from a dedicated [url](https://ddcmfs.ugent.be).
+If you want to access the dataset, you should log in to the platform using the following credentials:

+* **username**: news01
+* **password**: xisheif2ieth9ohphuujeebaek8xic7VaiwaiSh5

+Data sets are provided with the necessary documentation.